 Saliva testing is another method to detect THC, and it is easier to administer but is less precise than blood or urine.
 So long as you haven’t eaten anything in that time that could mask the weed in your system, saliva tests can detect cannabis consumption within the last day or two.
 A saliva sample takes just 2 minutes and can detect cannabis within 12 hours of consumption.

 So, how long does weed stay in your body?

 There is no clear or solid answer for how long weed stays in your body after consuming cannabis.
 Although you can test for weed in your body, how long cannabis stays in your body varies.
 Many factors affect how long cannabis can remain in your system, depending on your consumption method, frequency of consumption, and general health, such as age, metabolism, and body weight.

 However, despite drug testing and all of the factors that affect the presence of cannabis in your body, it should be clear that when consuming cannabis, individuals must exercise safe and responsible consumption practices.
 Whether a veteran or a social consumer, be aware of your body’s reaction to the substance, take precautions, and make accommodations around your consumption lifestyle.

 Tell us in the comments how long you think cannabis stays in your body after one hit or from one sesh.
 We’d love to know how you know.

-Please note this article is written for general and public education purposes only.
-However, we conducted our research on this topic from sources that are believed to be reliable.
+Disclaimer: Please note this article is written for general, entertainment and public education purposes only.
+Although we conducted our research on this topic from sources that are believed to be reliable.
 We do not claim the information presented here is accurate.
-The team at Very Jessica Fung is in no way responsible for injury, loss, or damage, personal or otherwise, that could occur when consuming cannabis and/or drugs.
-If you or someone you know is experiencing drug addiction, please contact your local drug addiction helpline.
+The team at Very Jessica Fung is not responsible for injury, loss, or damage, personal or otherwise, that could occur when consuming cannabis and/or drugs.
+Please review the VJF legal disclosure for more information regarding our content.